Rustic Paprika Potatoes Recipe

 My grandparents lived the simple hard peasant life.
 Woke up at the crack of dawn 7 days a week, worked the land till the sun went down and then tended to their family.
 Fed their animals and got a meal on the table for their kids.
 Simple meals of course, like bread and oil, polenta and ratatouille, and on Sundays maybe some chicken stew…

-You can serve this by itself or as a side dish to spicy chorizo and fried eggs.
+You can serve this by itself or as a side dish to spicy chorizo and eggs, steaks or roasts.

-2. Meanwhile in a large skillet heat up the olive oil and add the sliced onions with a pinch of sea salt.
-Cook until the onions soften and start to get some color.
+- Meanwhile in a large skillet heat up the olive oil and add the sliced onions with a pinch of sea salt.
+Cook until the onions soften and start to caramelize.
 Stir in the paprika and cook on low flame for one more minute.
-Remove from heat and stir in t1/4 c of he chopped parsley.
+Remove from heat and stir in the ¼ c of the chopped parsley.

-3. Add the potatoes and gently mix all the ingredients together with a spatula.
+- Add the potatoes and gently mix all the ingredients together with a spatula to coat all over.
 Serve warm with freshly cracked black pepper and a good drizzle of extra virgin olive oil.
-Finish with a pinch of the minced parsley on top.
+Finish with a pinch of the minced parsley